olivopaolo/boing/doc/source/index.rst

    </script>

    <div id="pipeline-title" style="display: none;">
-     Example of the functionality of a Boing pipeline.<br>
+     Example of the functionality of a Boing pipeline.<br/ >
      <a href="introduction.html">Read more</a>
      <p id="fancyBoxLink"> Showcase created using
         <a target="_black" href="http://fancyapps.com/fancybox/">fancyBox</a>.